 Check with your doctor about whether you should use acetaminophen or ibuprofen for a fever.
 The doctor can recommend the right dose, especially if your child is under 2.
 Don't use ibuprofen in infants under 6 months.

 One note of caution -- don't give cough and cold medicine to kids under 4.
 If your child is between 4 and 6, talk to your doctor about whether you should give medicine to relieve symptoms.

 Give Lots of Love

-When your baby's sick, there's no greater comfort than holding him close.
-Whether in a baby carrier or in your arms, he'll love the attention -- and it will probably make you both feel better.
+When your baby's sick, there's no greater comfort than holding them close.
+Whether in a baby carrier or in your arms, they'll love the attention -- and it will probably make you both feel better.